helium-staking/miner_exporter/README.md

-# miner\_exporter
+# miner_exporter

 Prometheus exporter for the [Helium miner (validator)](https://github.com/helium/miner).
-Using prometheus\_client, this code exposes metrics from the helium miner to a prometheus compatible server.
+Using prometheus_client, this code exposes metrics from the helium miner to a prometheus compatible server.

 This is only the exporter, which still requires a **prometheus server** for data and **grafana** for the dashboard.
 Prometheus and Grafana servers can run on an external machine, the same machine as the miner, or possibly using a cloud service.
-The [helium\_miner\_grafana\_dashboard](https://github.com/tedder/helium_miner_grafana_dashboard) can be imported to Grafana.

 Note [port 9825 is the 'reserved' port for this specific exporter](https://github.com/prometheus/prometheus/wiki/Default-port-allocations).
 Feel free to use whatever you like, of course, but you won't be able to dial 9VAL on your phone.

 ## Running via Docker

 Using the docker file, you can run this with Docker or docker-compose!
 Both of these expose Prometheus on 9825, feel free to choose your own port.
-The images are hosted on both [GHCR](https://github.com/users/tedder/packages/container/package/miner_exporter) and [Dockerhub](https://hub.docker.com/r/tedder42/miner_exporter).
+The images are hosted on [GHCR](https://github.com/users/tedder/packages/container/package/miner_exporter).

 ### Docker client

 ```
-docker run -p 9825:9825 -v /var/run/docker.sock:/var/run/docker.sock ghcr.io/tedder/miner_exporter:latest
+docker run -p 9825:9825 -v /var/run/docker.sock:/var/run/docker.sock ghcr.io/helium-staking/miner_exporter:latest
 ```

 ### Docker-Compose

 Using your existing docker-compose file, add the section for the exporter (below).
 When you're done, run `docker-compose up -d` as usual.
 That's it!

 ```
 version: "3"
 services: